Faith's Special Heart and Esophagus Story

 Faith was sent up to unit 2 on the respiratory team where she could recover.
 Due to the high doses of drugs needed to control her pain, she did experience 3 weeks of withdraw symptoms.
 I wish someone at the hospital could have prepared me for what this looks likes.
 She basically cried for 3 weeks straight while she was slowly being weened off each day.
 This does not sound that hard, but the most challenging aspect was having the nurses, doctors and students all needing to check on her progress and manage any issues that came up.
 I was emotionally drained because I would just get her to sleep after rocking her for hours, and then they would wake her up.
 Drug withdraw causes restlessness on a scale that is like a pin dropping.
 The day she was fully weened was amazing, like someone lifted a dark cloud off our family.

-Faith did end up spending 4 months recovering on this unit and we experienced many, many issues and challenges along the way.
+Faith did end up spending 4 months recovering on this unit and we experienced many, many issues, and challenges along the way.
 Her esophagus connection is very tight and scars down often; Faith does require frequent surgeries to open and stretch the site for her to eat soft pureed foods.
-We are not at the point yet where she can eat like a normal child, but its manageable.
-We are forever grateful to our family and friends for all their love, kindness and support.
+We are not at the point yet where she can eat like a normal child, but its manageable with allot of patience.
+We are forever grateful to our family and friends for all their love, kindness, and support.
 So many doctors, nurses and volunteers worked tirelessly to give Faith a better quality of life.

 We also need to acknowledge the Ronald McDonald House Charity!!!
 The RMH lovingly provided a home away from home for 201 days for our family.
 Ronald McDonald is absolutely critical to making it through life with a medically complex child.
 They provided us a lovely room that felt like a hotel, filled with nice supplies to feel like home.
 They have volunteers who cook fantastic meals for both brunch and dinner, everyday for 50 people.
 These lovely Calgarian's made my day!
 I enjoyed thanking them and spending time explaining just how special they are; Most volunteers were not fully aware of the impact they were having, and they were happy to learn more about us and our stories.
 The house also has bakers that make some AMAZING treats too; I hate that I ended up gaining 40 lbs, but it's how I got through some of the really hard days.
 So, if anyone wants to send me a personal trainer, I would love it!
 JK

-God is amazing and has blessed our lives.
-We have some special people put directly in our paths, and at the exact time when we need it most.
+We have had and continue to have very special people put directly in our paths, and at the exact time when we need it most.
 I am not an overly religious person, but after what we experienced, I am certain that there is a higher power helping and loving us.
 May God bless you all and know that you are not alone.

-Thank you for taking the time to read about our family - We really do need the help and support of our community!
+Thank you for taking the time to read about our family - We really do need the help and support of our community to survive and thrive!